cilium/cilium/Documentation/network/concepts/ipam/index.rst

 of IP addresses used by network endpoints (container and others) managed by Cilium.
 Various IPAM modes are supported to meet the needs of different users:

+Don't change the IPAM mode of an existing cluster.
+Changing the IPAM mode in a live environment may cause persistent disruption of connectivity for existing workloads.
+The safest path to change IPAM mode is to install a fresh Kubernetes cluster with the new IPAM configuration.

 .. toctree::
    :maxdepth: 1
    :glob: